 For starters, we should briefly overview IPS and VA display technologies before proceeding with the comparison.
 IPS, or in-plane switching, is a type of liquid crystal display (LCD) panel in which the liquid crystals are aligned in parallel.
 They are popular in today's computer monitors, televisions and mobile devices (i.e., smartphones and tablets).
 IPS panels are notable for their excellent viewing angles and color representation (compared to older TN panels), making them suitable for many usage scenarios, including gaming and office work.

 VA stands for vertical alignment, in which liquid crystals are aligned vertically, perpendicular to the substrate surface.
 As a result, these panels tend to have greater viewing angles than TN panels (but lower than IPS) and excellent contrast ratios and excel at providing incredible levels of detail in gaming (or movie) scenes.

 But what makes one better than the other?
 Are there categories where IPS panels have the edge over VA and vice versa?
 Let's take a closer look.

-On the other hand, the many gaming monitors with VA panels are advertised with a 4ms or lower (GTG) value for gaming monitors.
-In fact, we've seen some VA monitors spec'd as low as 1ms GTG with overdrive.
+On the other hand, many gaming monitors with VA panels are advertised with a 4ms or lower (GTG) value for gaming monitors.
+We've seen some VA monitors spec'd as low as 1ms GTG with overdrive.
 However, those lower response times can come at the expense of inverse ghosting, leaving bright artifacts behind fast-moving objects on a screen.